 One wrote that his grandfather had a jewellery store and used to sell Rolex.
 The brand was such a huge part of his family history that he decided to immortalise it in a tattoo.
 A group of friends even had matching Rolex logo tattoos to seal their friendship.
 This also sealed their passion for the iconic Swiss watchmaker.

 Former NFL quarterback Johnny Manziel even made headlines for sporting a new Rolex Logo tattoo.
 Although some may claim that he did it hoping to land an endorsement deal with Rolex.
-But no matter the reason, it cannot be denied that he, too, takes pride having a piece of Rolex logo on him.
+But no matter the reason, it cannot be denied that he, too, takes pride having a piece of the Rolex logo on him.

 Keen to learn all about the history and symbolism behind the Omega logo as well?
 Check out our interesting feature here.